“St John’s Wort”

 - Phloroglucinols – hyperforin and adhyperforin

 - Flavonoids – including hyperoside, isoquercitrin and quercetin

 Qualities: Cool, dry, slightly bitter, sweet, astringent

-The person who will benefit from St John’s Wort will have a very reactive nervous system.
+The person who will benefit from St. John’s Wort will have a very reactive nervous system.
 The smallest stimulus may produce a big reaction.
 Sharp, pain, fear.
-Inflammation.
-OVERSTIMULATED NERVOUS SYSTEM.
+There is often inflammation.

-Low pain threshold.
-St John’s Wort is rich in minerals needed for endorphin production — this LOWERS PAIN.
+Low pain threshold; St. John’s Wort is rich in minerals needed for endorphin production, and this LOWERS PAIN.

-There may also be some evidence of infliction in the skin – e.g. herpes/shingles/measles/eczema.
+There may also be some evidence of infliction of the skin – e.g. herpes / shingles / measles / eczema.
 (Hall)